rvirga/cryptica/README.md

 ## History

-I wrote this software at the end of 2016 as part of a hands-on effort to learn Go and its development tools.
+I wrote this software in early 2017 as part of a hands-on effort to learn Go and its development tools.
 I would like to thank Wojciech Smalinski at Google for introducing me to this weird but powerful programming language.

 ## Note